Bronya-Rand/reimagined-couscous/infos/COMMISSIONS.md

 #### Genshin/Honkai: Star Rail Commission

-> This commission only applies to **playable** characters of HoYoverse's Genshin Impact and Honkai: Star Rail with **accurate** portayal, not NPCs, bosses, or custom portrayals of the character (say Maid Herta).
-For NPCs, bosses, or custom portrayals of the Genshin/H:SR cast or Honkai Impact 3rd bot commissions, see <u>Franchise Character (English).</u>
+> This commission only applies to **playable** characters of HoYoverse's Genshin Impact and Honkai: Star Rail with **accurate** portayal.
+This does not apply to NPCs, bosses, or custom portrayals of the character (say Maid Herta).
+For such characters or Honkai Impact 3rd bot commissions, see <u>Franchise Character (English).</u>

 | Price: $30 |

-Normally I focus on publishing Genshin Impact and Honkai: Star Rail bots when a update comes out, but if there is a character I've missed, one that I have not done or even one character you want to see sooner, you can propose to pay to have them done.
-Be mindful that such a commission can be published later onto this site for others to use.
-Also, bots in this category must remain official to their lore and be a general encounter, not something different.
+Normally I publish a Honkai: Star Rail/Genshin Impact bot when a update comes out, but if there is a character I've missed or I have not yet done or even one you want to see sooner, you can request this commission.
+Be mindful that said commission can be published later onto this site for others to use.

 #### Franchise Character (English)

-> This commission applies only to characters, which franchise supports the English language without needing Google Translate/DeepL. **NPCs, Bosses, or custom portrayals of the Genshin/H:SR cast and Honkai Impact 3rd commissions applies here.**
+> This commission applies to characters, which franchise or lore sources supports the English language without the use of Google Translate/DeepL. **NPCs, Bosses, or custom portrayals of the Genshin/H:SR cast and Honkai Impact 3rd commissions applies here.**

 | :--------: | :--------------------: |
 | Price: $50 | $60 with Lorebook + WI |